WuhiteDev/WuhiteDev.github.io/README.md

   <header>
     <h1>[Your Name]</h1>
-    <p>Roblox Systems & Gameplay Programmer</p>
+    <p>LUA Programmer in Roblox Studio</p>
   </header>

   <main>
     <section>
       <h2>About Me</h2>
-      <p>I'm a Roblox Studio programmer specializing in modular systems, DataStore handling, and UI development.
+      <p>I'm a Roblox Studio programmer specializing in modular systems. with basic/medium knowledge from animating & VFX.
 I'm looking to join a team to sharpen my skills and create quality interactive experiences alongside other developers.</p>
     </section>

     <section>